Overlrd/dotfiles/README.md

 # dotfiles

-The config files of most of my workflow which consists mostly of :
+The config files of my system which consists mostly of :
  - i3wm
  - wezterm
  - neovim